glaucocustodio/pygment-it/README.md

 By default, Pygment It will auto discover if Pygments is installed (through `command -v pygmentize`).
 If not, it will use <a href="http://pygments.appspot.com" target="_blank">http://pygments.appspot.com</a> to highlight code (but without support for: highlighted lines, line numbers and line number to start).

+Check out in <a href="http://wordpress.org/plugins/pygment-it/" target="_blank">WordPress Plugin Directory</a>.
+Did you like it?
+Rate and star it!

-This plugin is a improved version of
+Note: this plugin is an improved version
-<a href="https://bitbucket.org/jsturgill/pygments-for-wordpress" target="_blank">https://bitbucket.org/jsturgill/pygments-for-wordpress</a>.
+<a href="https://bitbucket.org/jsturgill/pygments-for-wordpress" target="_blank">this</a>.

 ## Features